 Create a Microsoft PowerPoint for this assignment.
-Save it as "Summer Reading 2022_BOOKNAME."
+Save it as "Summer Reading 2024_BOOKNAME."

-This assignment will help you and your fellow classmates have a wider knowledge base of various literary texts and forms.
+This assignment will help you and your fellow classmates have a wider knowledge base of various literary texts and forms, as well as prepare you for the AP Lit test in the spring.
 For this assignment, you will create a slide deck on Microsoft PowerPoint that consists of 9-10 slides.
 Your slides will include:

-- An intro slide that contains... - o An MLA header (your name, my name, AP Lit, and 12 August 2022) - o Your book name - o The author's name - o A picture of either the cover or the author - A plot summary slide... - o A short summary of the book (no more than 10 sentences) - o This summary should include the ending! (spoilers are expected!) - A "favorite quote" slide... - o This slide should contain a quote (with the page number) of a quote in the text that stood out to you.
+- An intro slide that contains... - o An MLA header (your name, my name, AP Lit, and 12 August 2024) - o Your book name - o The author's name - o A picture of either the cover or the author - A plot summary slide... - o A short summary of the book (no more than 10 sentences) - o This summary should include the ending! (spoilers are expected!) - A "favorite quote" slide... - This slide should contain a quote (with the page number cited in MLA format) of a quote in the text that stood out to you.
 This quote can be longer than a single sentence, if needed. - This slide should also contain an explanation of why that quote was important to you or important to the text as a whole - A protagonist slide... - o This slide should contain a picture of what you think the protagonist looks like - o This slide should also contain a quote from the protagonist that you think best sums up his/her primary motivation - o This slide should also contain a short explanation (3-5 sentences) of what the protagonist's goal is and why they wish to achieve that goal.
-Do they achieve it? - An antagonist slide... - o This slide should contain a picture of what you think the antagonist looks like - o This slide should also contain a quote from the antagonist that you think best sums up his/her primary motivation - o This slide should also contain a short explanation (3-5 sentences) of what the antagonist's goal is and why they wish to achieve that goal.
-Do they achieve it?
+Do they achieve it? - An literary device slide... - o This slide should contain ONE literary technique/device you noticed in the text - o This slide should also contain an example of the device as its used in the text (if it's a longer one, like dramatic irony, you may summarize the section) - o This slide should also contain a citation of where in the text you found this device/technique used. - o Possibilities include (but are not limited to!): Alliteration, Onomatopoeia, Tone (specify what kind of tone), Allusion, Oxymoron, Paradox, Symbol, Foreshadowing, Personification, Plot (exposition, climax, resolution), Hyperbole, Point of view (1st, 3rd, limited, omniscient), Characterization (static, dynamic, flat, round) (direct, indirect), Imagery, Repetition, Irony (dramatic, verbal, situational), Metaphor, Satire, Simile, Dialect, Meter, Setting, Diction (specify what kind), Mood (specify what it is), Juxtaposition, etc.